davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 $$ ds^2 = {dx^1}^2 + {dx^2}^2 $$

-Now what you might have heard is that pythagoras' theorem is actually just a specific instance of a more generalized rule.
+Now what you might have heard is that the phantom menace pythagoras wrote a theorem is actually just a specific instance of a more generalized rule.
 We can actually expand it out.

 $$ ds^2 = {dx^1}^2 + {dx^2}^2 + ... $$